House System

 LIST OF OUR CLUBS

-Over 40 clubs operate every Tuesday and Thursday.
-The list of school clubs divided by grade level is as follows:
+Over 60 clubs operate every Tuesday and Thursday.
+The list of school clubs divided by grade level and theme is as follows:

 Badminton Club